cran-task-views/MedicalImaging/MedicalImaging.md

 The packages in this task view are designed to read and write these files, visualize medical images and process them in various ways.
-Some of them are applicable to conventional images as well, and some general-purpose image-processing package can also be used with medical image data.
+Some of them are applicable to conventional images as well, and some general-purpose image-processing packages can also be used with medical image data.
 The image intensities, stored per pixel or voxel (3D pixel), generally map naturally into an R `array`, which is a standard data structure and therefore suitable for interoperable working with base R